DataDog/documentation/content/en/agent/guide/how_remote_config_works.md

 * Datadog never sends configurations unless requested by Agents, and only sends configurations relevant to the requesting Agent.
 * Since these requests are initiated from your Agents to Datadog , there is no need to open additional ports in your network firewall.
 * The communication between your Agents and Datadog is encrypted using HTTPS, and is authenticated and authorized using your Datadog API key.
-* Only users with the right RBAC permissions can add Remote Configuration scope on the API key and use the supported product features.
+* Only users with the right RBAC permissions are authorized to enable Remote Configuration scope on the API key and use the supported product features.
 * Your configuration changes submitted via the Datadog UI are signed and validated on the Agent and tracing libraries, which verifies the integrity of the configuration from its receipt to delivery.

 ## Enabling Remote Configuration